bmaunde/guidelines/Magento/magento-cloud-setup.md

 #### Set Auth for Composer
 To be able to clone from the Magento repository, you will need to authenticate with a user that has permissions to download.

-Please copy the **auth.json** from the folder where you cloned the cloud environment to the ~/.
+Please copy the **auth.json** from the folder where you cloned the cloud environment to the .config/composer folder in your home directory

+    cp <cloud project folder>/auth.json /home/<usern/.config/composer

 #### Clone Magento Commerce
 Use the following command to clone magento commerce to a new installation directory.